-Sensitive documents from the US National Geospatial-Intelligence Agency…data on 14 million Verizon customers…voter information on 198 million Americans…Just a few of the reports this year on data breaches—or open data discovered by security researchers before a breach occurred—on Amazon S3 “buckets”.
+Army documents marked Top Secret…data on 14 million Verizon customers…voter information on 198 million Americans…Just a few of the recent reports on data breaches—or open data discovered by security researchers before a breach occurred—on Amazon S3 “buckets”.

 Amazon’s AWS service offers S3, as simple, do-it-yourself cloud storage, with the option to divide data in up to 100 buckets on Amazon’s servers, each with different permissions and authentication rules.